giantswarm/releases/announcements/2021/week4.md

 # :zap: This week in provider-independent announcements (January 29, 2021) :zap:

+For a comprehensive and always-updated view of all new features and changes for apps, workload clusters, UI, and documentation, please check out [changes and releases](https://docs.giantswarm.io/changes/).
+Below are the highlights.

 ## Managed apps

 [NGINX Ingress Controller v1.13.0](https://docs.giantswarm.io/changes/managed-apps/nginx-ingress-controller-app/v1.13.0/) now delivers upstream version 0.43.0.